6.1 |

-not only talked about 'philosophy', 'ideology' and 'science' but
+belief, we have not only spoken about 'philosophy', 'ideology' and

 cart before the horse by asking what science is (or what the

-or of uttered propositions, from another body of propositions,
+body of propositions, or of uttered propositions, from another body of

-and what distinguishes one kind of theory from another kind of
+propositions, and what distinguishes one kind of theory from another kind

-theory.
-Furthermore, we will have to clarify whether types of
+Furthermore, we will have to clarify whether types of propositional entities

-instrumentalist attitude towards the use of terms like science
+instrumentalistic attitude towards the use of terms such as science

-as close as possible to the everyday meaning of such terms.
-That
+as possible to the everyday meaning of such terms; that is, close enough

 Theorists and theoreticians have always referred to what philosophy,

-ideology, science 'and so on' --whatever that may
+ideology, science 'and so on' —whatever that may mean— are,

 They have spoken of "sides of social life", "kinds of social activity"